bchoi13/CyberProjects/OpenVAS Vulnerabilty Management/README.md

  ![image](https://github.com/user-attachments/assets/d81e426f-2ce0-4eb1-a276-72b3f489804f)

+3. Go to network settings for the VM and add a 2nd adapter attached to "Host-only Adapter"

-3. Start up the Kali VM.
+4. Start up the Kali VM.
 If you receive an error you may need to change the file permissions of the disk image.
 Username = kali / password = kali

 ## Step 3: Configure Windows 10 to be Less Secure.

 1. Disable Windows Security
    - Go back to your Windows VM.
 Before proceeding, ensure your VM is using NAT for external communication.
 Since we intentionally make VM a security risk, we want to makee sure it is as isolated from our internal network as possible.
-Although VirtualBox is a pretty safe application when it comes to this risk, we want to avoid VM escapes as much as we can.
+Although VirtualBox is a pretty safe application when it comes to this risk, we want to avoid VM escapes and other threats as much as we can.

      ![image](https://github.com/user-attachments/assets/c90c2f1b-3484-4ef5-9903-d3d53d53eda4)
    - Start the VM again.
 Search Windows Security and go to Firewall and Network Protection.
 Select each network and disable Microsoft Defender firewall.